-(141) "Time/Temperature Control for Safety Food (formerly "potentially hazardous food" or "PHF")
+(149) "Time/Temperature Control for Safety food" (formerly "potentially hazardous food" or "PHF")

-- (a) "Time/temperature control for safety food" means a food that requires time/temperature control for safety (TCS) to limit pathogenic microorganism growth or toxin formation. - (b) "Time/temperature control for safety food" includes an animal food that is raw or heat-treated; a plant food that is heat- treated or consists of raw seed sprouts, cut melons, cut leafy greens, cut tomatoes or mixtures of cut tomatoes that are not modified in a way so that they are unable to support pathogenic microorganism growth or toxin formation, or garlic-in-oil mixtures that are not modified in a way so that they are unable to support pathogenic microorganism growth or toxin formation; and except as specified in 3.(iv) of this definition, a food that because of the interaction of its AW and PH values is designated as Product Assessment Required (PA) in Table A or B of this definition:
+- (a) "Time/Temperature Control for Safety food" means a food that requires Time/Temperature Control for Safety (TCS) to limit pathogenic microorganism growth or toxin formation. - (b) "Time/Temperature Control for Safety food" includes an animal food that is raw or heat-treated; a plant food that is heat-treated or consists of raw seed sprouts, cut melons, cut leafy greens, cut tomatoes or mixtures of cut tomatoes that are not modified in a way so that they are unable to support pathogenic microorganism growth or toxin formation, or garlic-in-oil mixtures that are not modified in a way so that they are unable to support pathogenic microorganism growth or toxin formation; and except as specified in 3.(iv) of this definition, a food that because of the interaction of its $a_w$ and pH values is designated as Product Assessment required (PA) in Table A or B of this definition:

-Table A. Interaction of pH and a w for control of spores in food heat-treated to destroy vegetative cells and subsequently packaged
+Table A. Interaction of pH and aw for control of spores in food heat-treated to destroy

+vegetative cells and subsequently packaged.

 a w values pH values

 4.6 or less > 4.6 - 5.6 > 5.6

-<0.92 <0.92 non-TCS food non-TCS FOOD
+< 0.92 non-TCS food non-TCS FOOD non-TCS FOOD

 0.9295 non-TCS food non-TCS FOOD PA

 0.95 non-TCS food PA PA

-TCS food means Time/Temperature Control for Safety food PA means Product Assessment required
+TCS food means Time/Temperature Control for Safety food

+PA means Product Assessment required